 Janna Paulson is president and chief executive officer of ACI Group LLC.
 She also serves as leader of PPDS, a division of ACI Group LLC.
 In 1989 Paulson started PPDS as a multi-faceted Interior Design firm.
 She has space planned over a million square feet of office space and has a work portfolio that includes hospitality, multi-family and residential work.
 Over time her work evolved to specialize more in environmental design.
 She continues to embrace the green movement by successfully completing the LEED exam and NEPA course.
 Paulson manages cross-divisional issues, opportunities, and evaluates new technology and business models for both divisions.
 ACI Group LLC is a $3M business that includes the business teams of environmental consultants and interior designers.
 She oversees initiatives related to design, client development and strategic growth.
 Her leadership has earned SBE Certification in New Mexico, North Carolina and Texas.
 ACI Group is ranked in the top ten “women owned firms” in Austin.
 Throughout her career, Paulson has been recognized for her contributions and industry leadership.
 She has served as Texas/Oklahoma Chapter president for the International Interior Design Association as well as International Residential Forum Advisor and International Region Director.
-She currently serves on the Austin Theatre Alliance (Paramount/State Theatre) and Texas Book Festival governing board.
+She has served over sixteen years on the Austin Theatre Alliance (Paramount/State Theatre) and is currently on The Texas Book Festival governing board.
 Paulson holds a bachelor’s degree in Interior Design from Arizona State University and has studied abroad at the Universitaria Fiorentina.
 A native of Texas, Paulson enjoys golf, cooking, reading and traveling.

 Sarah Queen, Board of Directors